cvgellhorn/OneDB/README.md

 ```

 ###Fetch Row
-Retrieve the single row of the result set as an array.
+Retrieve a single row of the result set as an array.
 ```php
 fetchRow($sql : string)
 ```